Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 # Quick Start

-To quickly run the agent just make sure that Docker is installed on your computer an run
+To quickly run the agent just make sure that Docker is installed on your computer (Linux Shell) and run

     ./start.sh

-in a console of your choice.
+In Windows shells like PS oder cmd please use

+    start.bat

 The script will build a docker image and starting one instance afterwards.
 Per default Bootstrapping is used and no other information is necessary.
 In this case the docker **container Id** is the device Id which should be entered when [registering a device in cumulocity](https://www.cumulocity.com/guides/users-guide/device-management/#device-registration-manually).

 You can find it out with: